algorandfoundation/puya/docs/lg-types.md

 you can edit values in arrays by index.

-Please see the [reference documentation](./api-algopy.arc4.md) for the different classes that can be used to represent ARC-4 values or the [ARC-4 documentation](./lg-arc4.md) for more information.
+Please see the [reference documentation](./api-algopy.arc4.md) for the different classes that can be used to represent ARC-4 values or the [ARC-4 documentation](./lg-arc4.md) for more information about ARC-4.